RobertARandolph/AdmiralBumbleBee.com/Favourites.md

 ## EQ

 * [apQualizr](http://www.apulsoft.ch/apqualizr2/) - If I can't channel strip it, apQualizr is what I always reach for [I've changed my preferences since an older post]({% post_url 2017-12-05-30-days-without-Fabfilter-products-pt2 %})
+* Added [SlickEQ](https://www.tokyodawn.net/tdr-vos-slickeq/) - I've used slickEQ nearly exclusively in 2020.
+It was not a conscious decision.
+I grabbed it once and have reached for it ever since.

 ## Compression